Book A Demo

 • Could you record some videos to help promote the new direction?

 Now that you know what your audience, leaders, and business need, you can craft the learning vision that best fits your organization—something that blends the mission of the business with the needs of the learners.
 The answers that you’ll receive from the questions above will likely be complex and a little scattered, but you should find common themes.
-From those themes, you’ll start to see what the future vision should include.
-Here are a few examples of what people included in their visions during the Digital Learning Blueprint course:

 • “Just-in-time” learning